JetBrains/amper/docs/Documentation.md

 #### Module dependencies

-To depend on another module, use a relative path to the folder which contains the corresponding `module.yaml`.
+To depend on another Module, use a relative path to the folder which contains the corresponding `module.yaml`.
-Module dependency should start either with `./` or `../`.
+The path should start either with `./` or `../`.

 > Dependencies between modules are only allowed within the project scope.
 > That is, they must be listed in the `project.yaml` file.